- Details

 From 1889 to 1900, no ore was mined on the entire west side of Iron County, including near Iron River.
 During this period, residents turned to logging for employment.
 Small logging railroads penetrated parts of western Iron County, allowing for harvesting of hardwood stands after the pine was removed.

 The turn of the century saw the areas greatest period of growth, with a steady increase of pig iron using the soft, phosphoric ores found around Iron River.
-New mines were developed at a rapid pace after ore was discovered outside of the Iron River valley at the James Mine in 1905.
+New mines were developed at a rapid pace after ore was discovered outside of the Iron River valley at the James Mine in Mineral Hills in 1905.

-This area later became Mineral Hills.
 From 1905 to 1912, the number of mines increased from six to 16.
 The Village installed a sewer system in 1905 and electric light facilities in 1908.
 The 1910 census showed a population of 7,816 on the west side of Iron County.

 Iron River encompassed the Beta and Nanaimo mines.